![]() | ![]() | ![]() | ![]() |

 A LITTLE ABOUT ME

-In Qazaqstan, I taught English (EAL/ESL/EFL, EAP, ESP, and IELTS) in English-medium universities and private language schools.
-In Canada, I have taught courses in EAP, applied (socio)linguistics, TESOL, and language and literacy education for study abroad, BEd, TESL certificate, and graduate programs at the University of British Columbia.
+In Qazaqstan, I taught English for general, academic, and professional purposes in English-medium universities and private language education settings.
+In Canada, I have been involved in teaching courses on academic English, applied linguistics, TESOL, and literacy assessment in bridge, study abroad, TESL certificate, undergraduate, and graduate programs at the University of British Columbia.

 For professional inquiries, please contact me at serikbolsyn@duck.com